huzaifaazim0/SmrtBookingTest/README.md

 The `mobile-app` folder contains a mobile application.
 To configure the microservices URLs, navigate to `constants/vars.js` and make the necessary adjustments.

+**Click on the hotels items to view their room details on the BROWSE screen.**

 Please be aware that due to time constraints, the React Native work may not be polished, but it provides an overview of my ability to make things work.

+and i used an icon for logout
+that will not show on IOS,
+i didn't have time to integrate react-native-vector-icons library

 Feel free to explore and test the functionalities.
 If you have any questions or need further assistance, don't hesitate to reach out.